Hickory Car Accident Lawyer

 Recovering Damages For You Is Our Top Concern

-At Helton, Cody & Associates, PLLC, you are never just a number.
+At Law Office of Lyndon R. Helton, PLLC, you are never just a number.
 We make your injury claim a priority.
 We will make sure you receive fair and adequate compensation to cover:

 • Medical expenses for any serious or catastrophic injuries.
 Automobile insurance may cover some of your medical expenses, but you can only expect to receive compensation up to the at-fault driver’s bodily injury liability coverage limit.
 Any medical expenses beyond what insurance can cover are claimable in a personal injury suit.
 You can claim compensation for immediate medical expenses and long-term treatment costs from your accident.